joshpeterson/summa/book/second_part_of_the_second_part/treatise_on_fortitude_and_temperance/of_curiosity/prologue.md

 We must next consider curiosity, under which head there are two points of inquiry:
 (1) Whether the vice of curiosity can regard intellective knowledge?
 (2) Whether it is about sensitive knowledge?

-* Whether Curiosity Can Be About Intellective Knowledge?
-* Whether The Vice Of Curiosity Is About Sensitive Knowledge?